 These classrooms are where you can find all resources for the 2023-24 school year: Starter Files, instructional materials, games and activities, Tabroom registration information, lesson plans, and more!

 The following resources are being offered this year:

-Updated coach manual & competition rule book - with best practices / instructions for technical aspects of coaching such as tournament registration & online recruitment.
+Updated coach manual & competition rule book - with best practices / instructions for technical aspects of coaching such as tournament registration and a recruitment packet

 Teach Debate is a compiled library of instructional resources and coaching best practices.
 There is a fully sequenced Novice Debate course curriculum, as well as an array of coach-submitted lessons on a variety of debate topics.

 Coaches are strongly encouraged to add their own submissions to the resource library.
 You can also credit your submissions towards your DTR application under "contributions to profession," as you are sharing lessons to a nationally-syndicated resource for urban school districts.
 If interested, contact DUDA for information on how to do so.

 To access the Teach Debate Lesson Plan Library, click the link above or visit urbandebate.org.
 Click the link titled "Log in to Teach Debate" on the top-right corner of the page.
 You will be prompted to register, and once your account is approved, you will be able to access the resource library.